 - And many more.

 It’s key to understand that there is a difference between Azure Batch and Azure HDInsight.
 Most importantly, Azure HDInsight provides a cluster where Azure Batch provides multiple nodes who allow parallelization yet don’t provide a cluster by default.
-An in-depth insight on the differences can be read here (link to Azure Batch Insight)
+An in-depth insight on the differences can be read here.